jkoncick/HocusEditor/readme.txt

   but most importantly, you need to use specific key+mouse combinations (Ctrl, Shift) to achieve basic editing tasks.
 The editor provides built-in help which tells you the most of keyboard shortcuts and combinations for each editing mode.
+- On the Objects tab, select any subtab to edit a special object.
+You can double-click on a group or object number in the list to move the view directly on that object.
+  This way you can easily navigate to any special object on a map.

 How the layers work and what is hidden layer